Monty Roberts

-Marvin Earl "Monty" Roberts MVO (born May 14, 1935) is an American horse trainer who promotes his techniques of natural horsemanship through his Join-Up International organization, named after the core concept of his training method.
-Roberts believes that horses use a non-verbal language, which he terms "Equus," and that humans can use this language to communicate with horses.
-In order to promulgate his methods, Roberts has authored a number of books including his original best-seller, The Man Who Listens to Horses, and regularly tours with a live demonstration.
-He runs an Equestrian Academy in Solvang, California and an "online university" to promote his ideas.
+Marvin Earl "Monty" Roberts MVO (May 14, 1935 – August 1, 2026) was an American horse trainer who promoted his techniques of natural horsemanship through his Join-Up International organization, named after the core concept of his training method.
+He believed that horses use a non-verbal language, which he termed "Equus", and that humans can use this language to communicate with horses.
+In order to promulgate his methods, Roberts authored a number of books including his original best-seller, The Man Who Listens to Horses, and regularly toured with a live demonstration.
+He ran an Equestrian Academy in Solvang, California, and an "online university" to promote his ideas until his death on 2026.

 Early life

-Monty Roberts was born in Salinas, California and is the son of horse trainer Marvin E Roberts, who authored his own self-published book, Horse and Horseman Training, in 1957.
-Roberts claims that his father also beat him as a child, although other family members, including his younger brother Larry, dispute this version of events, with his aunt and cousin, Joyce Renebome and Debra Ristau, specifically refuting the allegation in the book Horse Whispers & Lies.
+Monty Roberts was born in Salinas, California, and is the son of horse trainer Marvin E. Roberts, who authored his own self-published book, Horse and Horseman Training, in 1957.
+Roberts claimed that his father beat him as a child, although other family members, including his younger brother Larry, dispute this version of events, with his aunt and cousin, Joyce Renebome and Debra Ristau, specifically refuting the allegation in the book Horse Whispers & Lies.

 Roberts competed in rodeo and won his first trophy at the age of four.
 He attended California Polytechnic State University, San Luis Obispo ("Cal Poly") and riding for their rodeo team, he won two National Intercollegiate Rodeo Association (NIRA) National Championships, including National NIRA Champion Bulldogger in 1957, the NIRA Champion Team Roping in 1956.
 He graduated from Cal Poly in 1959 with a degree in animal science.

-In 1966, Roberts assisted in the founding of Flag Is Up Farms, of which he is now the full owner.
+In 1966, Roberts assisted in the founding of Flag Is Up Farms, of which he was the full owner.
 From 1973 to 1986, he was a leading consignor to the Hollywood Park Two-Year-Old Thoroughbreds in Training Sale.
-In 2004, Roberts’ German-bred horse Sabiango won major races throughout the US.
+In 2004, Roberts's German-bred horse Sabiango won major races throughout the U.S.